 You may think it’s just too expensive to commission a real hand-painted icon for a child.
 Peasants in 19th century Transylvania couldn’t afford icons, either.
 So they created their own, painting the icons on the back side of a piece of glass.
 Glass icons created in this tradition have the vividness and immediacy of folk art, while still being icons in the aid of prayer.

 And they are much less expensive than conventional icons painted on wooden boards.
-Check out the sizes and prices on iconographer Randi Sider-Rose’s website, Immanuel Icons.
-If you want to commission a glass icon for Christmas, you must order by Sunday, November 25.
+A 5X7 icon is $75 (plus $10 shipping).
+Other sizes are available.
+Details are on iconographer Randi Sider-Rose’s website, Immanuel Icons.
+If you want to commission a glass icon for Christmas, you must order by Sunday, November 22.

-Weighted blankets aren’t for the littlest of little ones.
-But for older children, teens, or adults, they can be life-changing!
-The gentle pressure of a weighted blanket can make it easier to sleep.
-They also make people with low proprioception and sensory processing issues more comfortable, reducing baseline anxiety and fidgeting.
+Weighted blankets make people with low proprioception and sensory processing issues more comfortable, reducing baseline anxiety and fidgeting.
+The gentle pressure of a weighted blanket can also make it easier to sleep.
 They’re often recommended for people with autism, ADHD, and other neurological differences.
-My autistic kids (who are in their 20s) absolutely love having weighted blankets.
+My autistic kids (who are now adults) rely on weighted blankets.

 Of course, people who need weighted blankets are often picky about textures of fabric against their skin.
-You can get a completely customized weighted blanket in time for Christmas from Applehouse Cottage Quilts.
+You can get a completely customized weighted blanket in time for Christmas.
+Just message Applehouse Cottage Quilts on Facebook.
 Diane will work with you to get the size, weight, and fabrics that will work best for your child (or for you!).

 Embroidered Christmas ornaments, made by you!

 Tracy Thallas created the ornament designs for The Saint Nicholas Day Snow.
 If you work them in red, they’ll match the ornaments on the tree in Catherine’s living room.
 But you can work them in any color you like.